gdmain7/Gettingandcleaningdata/ReadMe.md

 ## Requirements of the script and the tidy data set
 An R script called run_analysis.R is required.
 It needs to do the following.

-1. Merges the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately label the data set with descriptive variable names.
-5. Creates from step 4 a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create from step 4 a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Contents of the this repository
-You will find in this repository

-1. CodeBook.Rmd: This contains information about the raw and tidy data set and steps taken to transform them
-2. Readme.Rmd: this file
-3. run_analysis.R: R script that downloads and transforms the raw data, into a tidy one

 ## Important requirements and source data considerations
 The script requires plyr, dplyr and reshape2 packages to be installed and present in order to run.
 The script assumes that these packages are installed and automatically runs the libray commands as required.
 Please ensure you have installed these packages before running the script